AmadeusITGroup/kanary/README.md

 The goal of Kanary project is to bring full automation of Canary Deployment to kubernetes.
 So far only rolling update is automated and fully integrated to Kubernetes.
 Using CRD (Custom Resource Definition) and an associated controller, this project will allow you to define your Canary deployment and chain it with a classic rolling update in case of success.

-The Kanary CRD allows you to define the 3 main blocks of a Canary Deployment:
+The Kanary CRD allows you to define the follwoing 5 blocks of a Canary Deployment:

+- The scheduling
 - The deployment of the canary instance
 - The traffic management toward your canary instance
 - The validation phase
+- The rollout phase

 Of course the Kanary CRD embedded a classic deployment object defintion as template.
 A dedicated pluggin will allow you to convert a classic deployment to a Kanary deployment using default values.

 No need for external tool to orchestrate the different phase, the creation and deletion of dedicated services and pods.
 Describe what you expect and let the controller do the job.
 Each phase comes with multiple options that will give full control on how you want to proceed.

-Note that it is possible to run multiple Kanary on top of the same deployment, and that the history of the original deployment is preserved (classic roolback capability is preserved).
+Note that it is possible to run multiple Kanary at the same time on top of the same deployment, and that the history of the original deployment is preserved (classic roolback capability is preserved).

 The next chapters will detail all possible options.
 Have a good Kanary testing!

 ## How to use it

-The `KanaryDeployment.Spec` is split in 4 different part:
+The `KanaryDeployment.Spec` is split in 4 different parts:

 - `KanaryDeployment.Spec.Template`: represents the `Deployment` template that is it instantiated as canary deployment, and also as the Deployment update if the KanaryDeployment succeed.
 - `KanaryDeployment.Spec.Scale`: aggregates the scaling configuration for the canary deployment.
 - `KanaryDeployment.Spec.Traffic`: aggregates the traffic configuration that targets the canary deployment pod(s). it can be live traffic (behind the same service that the deployment pods), behind a specific "kanary" service, or receiving some "mirror" traffic.
 - `KanaryDeployment.Spec.Validation`: this section aggregates the kanaryDeployment validation configuration.

+You can optionally define a scheduling:

+- `KanaryDeployment.Spec.Schedule`: If you don't want to run your canary test campaign rigth after the creation of the CRD, you can put here the date and time for the scheduling.
+Format is RFC3339, "2020-04-12T20:42:00Z"

 ### Scale configuration